XiXinping/simplepir-rs/README.md

 (PIR) is a protocol for accessing information from a database hosted on a server without the server knowing anything about the information that was accessed, including the index of the information within the database.
-SimplePIR is a fast and efficient implementation of PIR that provides √N communication costs and linear computation costs.
+SimplePIR is a fast and efficient implementation of PIR that provides $sqrt{N}$ communication costs and linear computation costs.
 To learn more about SimplePIR check out [this paper](https://eprint.iacr.org/2022/949) by Alexandra Henzinger, Matthew
 M. Hong, Henry Corrigan-Gibbs, Sarah Meiklejohn, and Vinod Vaikuntanathan.